TSUNAMI PREPAREDNESS SAFETY TIPS

-- An official tsunami warning will be broadcast through local radio and television, marine radio, wireless emergency alerts, NOAA Weather Radio and NOAA websites (like Tsunami.gov).
+- A tsunami warning will be broadcast through local radio and television, marine radio, wireless emergency alerts, NOAA Weather Radio and official NOAA Government websites such as Tsunami.gov.
 It may also come through outdoor sirens, local officials, text message alerts and telephone notifications.

 - There may not always be time to wait for an official tsunami warning.
 A natural tsunami warning may your first, best or only warning that a tsunami is on its way.
 Natural tsunami warnings include strong or long earthquakes, a loud roar (like a train or an airplane) from the ocean, and unusual ocean behavior.
 The ocean could look like a fast-rising flood or a wall of water.
 Or, it could drain away suddenly, showing the ocean floor, reefs and fish like a very low, low tide.
 If you experience any of these warnings, even just one, a tsunami could be coming.

 - Get a battery-operated NOAA Weather Radio to receive official messages and other hazard information 24 hours a day, 7 days a week.